 The attending service will record a progress note each day, and for each significant patient encounter, on all hospitalized patients.
 Progress notes must document the reason for continued hospitalization.
 All patients in the intensive care units must be seen daily by a physician.
-Progress notes documented by APPs, residents, and fellows require cosignature within one (1) calendar day.

-3.8 OPERATIVE / PROCEDURE REPORTS
+3.8 OPERATIVE REPORTS (excludes bed-side procedures)

-Operative reports will be written or dictated immediately after surgery, and in no case later than twenty-four (24) hours after the end of the procedure, and the report promptly signed by the surgeon and made a part of the patient's current medical record.
-Operative/procedure reports will include:
+Full operative reports will be completed no later than twenty-four (24) hours after the end of the procedure, and the report promptly made a part of the patient's current medical record and signed by the surgeon.
+In the event the full operative report is not documented immediately after surgery, a brief operative note must be completed immediately after surgery consistent with Section 3.9.
+Operative reports will include: